 Finding Your Path To Fatherhood

+Fertility options for gay couples can feel overwhelming.
+We wanted to provide a simple guide to available options and how to begin.
 If you’re a gay man looking to start or grow your family, congratulations!
-We know that navigating fertility options as a gay man or couple can feel overwhelming, so we want to provide resources and information on available options.
-Thanks to advances in reproductive medicine, there are fertility options for same sex male couples wishing to have a genetic relationship to their children – and that is where we come in!
+We believe everyone should have the opportunity to build a family.
+Thanks to advances in reproductive medicine, there are fertility options for same sex male couples who wish to have a genetic relationship to their children.

-An Overview to Fertility for Same Sex Male Couples
+An Overview to Fertility for Gay Male Couples

 The main paths to fatherhood for cisgender gay couples are through adoption or collaborative reproduction with a fertility clinic.
 With a collaborative reproduction approach, male couples need a gestational carrier (often known as a surrogate) and donor eggs.
 The eggs are fertilized through IVF with sperm from one or both partners and one embryo is transferred to a carrier to achieve pregnancy.
 At PNWF, we have extremely high success rates (over 80%) for this process.